7 Creative Freelance Gigs You’ve Never Thought of Before

 If you’ve thought about being a freelance event planner but don’t want to plan big events like weddings, get your foot in the door with couples who haven’t thought of marriage yet.

-As a date concierge, you plan the dates couples don’t have time to plan themselves, including everything from developing the date idea to booking the restaurant reservations and car rental.
+As a date concierge, you plan the dates couples don’t have time to plan themselves.
+You’ll do everything from developing the date idea to booking the restaurant reservations and car rental.

-Freelance date concierge Brenndon Knox charges $12.50 per hour for his services, but depending on your clientele, you could easily charge more.
+Freelance date concierge Brenndon Knox charged one couple $12.50 per hour for his services in 2012.
+Depending on your clientele, you could easily charge more today.

 Who knows?
 Your clients may hear wedding bells thanks to you, and if you’re into it, they might ask you to plan their wedding, too!